-We know you are eager to get your financial aid offer as soon as possible, and we want you to have it, too.
+We know you will be eager to get your financial aid offer as soon as possible, and we want you to have it, too.
 We understand how important the financial aid offer is for many students in deciding which school to attend.
-But it takes time to do a complete and accurate review of financial aid applications, especially given the volume of applications we receive here at UVA.
-We ask for your patience, as we review applications in the order in which they become complete.
+And it takes time for us to do a complete and accurate review of your financial aid application, and we want to take great care in our review.
+We ask for your patience as we review applications in the order in which they become complete.

 Meanwhile, check your To Do List in the Student Information System (SIS) to ensure we have everything we need.
 If there are items still on your list, that means that you really have "to do" them!